SLAM-Lab/SANA-FE/README.md

 Note that `parse_arch.py` converts between a YAML description of a neuromorphic architecture to a set of architecture commands for the simulator.

-TODO: Create requirements for a venv / conda environment
-TODO: Create bindings for other languages e.g. Python

-# Output Format

-Right now all outputs are hard fixed, either csv or yaml files.
-`probe_spikes.csv`: The spikes for each time-step on probed neurons `probe_potential.csv`: The potentials for each time-step on probed neurons `stats.yaml`: High level statistics for the simulation e.g. total runtime `perf.csv`: Detailed statistics for each timestep, perf breakdown

-# Project Code

-This project has been written in C and Python.

-`main.c`

-`sim.c`: Simulator kernel, simulates all models and estimates performance

-`network.c`: (Spiking) network related functionality

-`arch.c`: Architecture i.e., H/W design related functionality

-`command.c`: Implements all commands as set of API function calls

-`parse_arch.py`: Parse architecture description YAML file as set of commands
+`run.py` is an example of a complete flow - creating an architecture, network and simulating a network for number of timesteps.

 # Commands

-See `command.c` in case I didn't update this
+See `command.c` in case I didn't update this document.

-TODO: define the syntax for each one
-The plan is to make this callable from a binding so the user never has to bother with this low level stuff.
-I.e. commands will become a call to some binding in another scripting language
+The plan is to make all of these callable from a binding.
+Then the user never has to bother with this low level stuff.
+In other words, commands will become an equivalent call to some binding from C to another language e.g. Python

+Right now though my hacky way of doing it is by using a single character followed by a variable number of fields.

-Network related
+## (Spiking) network related
 * g: Define neuron group
 * n: Define neuron
+* e: Add group of n inputs to the spiking network
+* \>: Define external input

-Hardware related
+## Hardware related
 * @: Add network on chip interconnect
 * t: Define tile
 * c: Define core